Ductless Air Conditioner Cost

 - High wall installation vs. in-ceiling: Installing a high wall indoor unit will likely cost a little less than an in-ceiling cassette unit that may require the contractor to create an opening in the ceiling during installation.

-- Long refrigerant lines: One advantage of ductless system is that there can be a longer distance between the indoor and outdoor units.
+- Long refrigerant lines: One advantage of ductless systems is that there can be a longer distance between the indoor and outdoor units.
 One disadvantage is the longer the distance, the more material cost for copper tubing and most likely more labor costs as well.
 For example, installing an indoor unit on a 2nd or 3rd floor when the outdoor unit is at the ground level.

 - New installation vs. replacement: New installations will often require the contractor to drill through walls or floors to run the copper refrigerant tubing and electrical wiring that connects the indoor and outdoor units.
 When replacing older equipment, some of this prep work is already done and can speed up the installation for a little money savings.